jacksonwyt/havens-skincare/README.md

-# Haven's Skincare - Esthetician Website
+# Havens Skincare - Esthetician Website

 A professional website for an esthetician business located in Newport Beach, California.
 This website embodies a California coast vibe and includes the following pages: a landing page, an about page, a contact page, a services page, and a booking feature.